A Guide to Your Dislocation Allowance During a PCS Move

 What is the Dislocation Allowance Military Application Process?

-After your move, please provide the address of your new home, which must not be in government-issued quarters.
-If you do not have housing arranged yet, you can sign a statement stating your intention to occupy a personal residence.
+After your move, you must provide your new home’s address, which cannot be in government-issued quarters.
+If you have not yet secured housing, you may submit a statement confirming your intent to occupy a private residence.

 2026 Secondary DLA Rates